Cover photo and album art by Lauren Washington

 After high school, Carter briefly attended college before it became clear the classroom wasn’t the avenue for expression that she was searching for.
 Once leaving school, she turned back to her artistic side in search of an outlet to place her passion.
-Through a painting class, she began talking, she made connections that led her to participate in a weekly poetry workshop.
+Through a painting class, she made connections that led her to participate in a weekly poetry workshop.
 She enjoyed the written art form but remained reluctant to share over self-consciousness about the quality of her work.
 “Because it was new to me, I was just trying to make sure my writing measured up,” she tells me.
 “The stuff that I listened to — It’s like, okay, it has to be like this.
 This level or not at all.
 I don’t want to make an ass of myself [laughs].
 I definitely put a lot of pressure on myself.”

 After refining her writing with the workshop, she was finally prompted to share after ample prodding from her poetry peers.
 It just so happened that another woman in the class was a rapper by the name of Essie Linzy, who was impressed enough to recruit Carter for the Set It Off Cypher.
 For her first real experience with rapping, she was thrust into the competitive environment of an all-women’s cypher.
 This environment inspired her to further step up her game, albeit through a lot of internal pressure to excel.
 The cypher garnered enough attention to land the crew a few live performances.
 The ladies got to open a show for Chuck D and Public Enemy, as well as take the stage for civil rights author Michael Eric Dyson at a speaking event for his 2016 book, The Black Presidency: Barack Obama and the Politics of Race in America.
 Performing for crowds gave Carter the confidence to really assess her potential as an artist and the sense that this was the right direction to channel her creative energy.
 It was a calling she had to arrive at.